Akirathan/tftp/README.md

   - Specifies timeout value in seconds between every packet retransmition (this happens in case when the last packet was not acknowledged).
 - directory
   -

+## Implementation
+If user wants to put a file to the server eg. upload a file and the file does not exist yet, it is created.
+If it already exists, it is appended.

+## Testing
+Testing can be done with `tftp-hpa` client.